-Sister Suzette Clark, Councillor: A change of place and plansPrint
+Sister Suzette Clark, former Councillor: A change of place and plansPrint

-I flew into Brisbane on March 15 this year, booked to return to Sydney the following weekend for two days of Congregational Leader & Council planning.
+I flew into Brisbane on March 15, 2020 booked to return to Sydney the following weekend for two days of Congregational Leader & Council planning.
 After all, we were having our Congregational Chapter in September and would be handing over to the newly elected CL&C on 8 December.

 It was during that week that the closure of borders was mooted and the Queensland border closed on 25 March.
 So, I have now been in Brisbane for more than six months.
 But if I have to be stuck anywhere, this is the place to be.